LeonSong1995/MeDuSA/README.md

 ## Description
 MeDuSA is a fine-resolution cellular deconvolution method, with the aim to use reference scRNA-seq data to predict cell abundance distributed along a cell-state trajectory in a bulk RNA-seq data.
-MeDuSA is well suitable for biological scenarios in which the underlying mechanisms are associated with continuous transitions of cell-states.
+MeDuSA is well-suited for biological scenarios in which the underlying mechanisms are associated with continuous transitions of cell-states.

 ## Installation